Robots.txt - General information

 and the robots.txt rule will look like this:

-Not only as a security measure, but also in order to save your hosting space resources, you might want to exclude the irrelevant content for your website visitors from search results.
+Not only as a security measure, but also in order to save your hosting space resources, you might want to exclude the irrelevant content for your website visitors from the search results.
 For example, these might be the theme and background images, buttons, seasonal banners, etc. Using the Disallow directive for a whole /theme directory is not advised.

 HTML tag, for example.
 Hiding the specific style folder might cause an issue with fetching the content by crawlers and properly presenting it to the users in the respective search results.